MEET OUR TEAM

 My job as a mentor is to guide students to think critically about developmental processes and help them achieve their professional goals.
 But we are also people – with unique hopes, challenges, and identities.
 I am committed to creating an atmosphere that fosters both professional and personal growth, and I will support you in any way I can as you navigate your academic journey.

 If you are interested in joining the GARD Lab as an undergraduate research assistant, please fill out this application form.
-If you are a prospective graduate student or postdoc, please send me an email at arigard@umd.edu and indicate some of your research and professional interests.
-Students interested in affective brain development, parent-child relationships, neighborhood social processes and the built environment, and population science will be good fits for the GARD Lab.
-Students should also be willing to seek training in advanced quantitative methods.
-Dr. Gard will NOT be reviewing applications for PhD students this year.
+If you are a prospective graduate student or postdoc, please send me an email at arigard@umd.edu to indicate some of your research and professional interests.
+Students interested in affective brain development, neighborhood social processes and the built environment, population science, and community-based participatory research will be good fits for the GARD Lab.
+Dr. Gard will be reviewing applications for PhD students this cycle (to start Fall 2025) in the Developmental and Clinical Psychology PhD programs and the Neuroscience And Cognitive Science program at the University of Maryland, College Park.